Recent Client Success Stories

 Julian Burns King is a Harvard Law School trained lawyer who has practiced at some of the country’s biggest litigation firms.
 She is focused on fighting for the rights of working parents and those facing discrimination or harassment in the workplace (especially gender discrimination).

 Eliot Siegel also worked at some of the country’s top litigation firms after graduating from NYU School of Law.
-Eliot has dedicated his career to representing employees who lack resources to protect themselves against big companies and employers.
+Eliot has dedicated his career to representing employees who lack the resources to protect themselves against big companies and employers.
 He has been named a Super Lawyer Rising Star each year since he co-founded the firm.

-King & Siegel LLP Will Fight Fiercely for Your Employment Rights
+King & Siegel LLP Will Fight Fiercely for Your Employment Rights in San Francisco

 We believe everyone deserves to work in an environment free from discrimination, harassment, and unfair treatment.
 That’s why our dedicated team of experts strives to ensure that employers treat every employee fairly and justly.
 We also believe that workers should have access to the same aggressive and skilled legal tactics commonly used by big companies.

 Our advocates have impressive track records.
 Many have graduated from the top five law schools, scored impeccable AVVO ratings, and been named Super Lawyers Rising Stars—just a few of their stellar accolades.
-More importantly, we’ve secured millions for clients who have suffered from their employers’s misconduct.
+More importantly, we’ve secured millions for clients who have suffered from their employers’ misconduct.